Many Natural Practitioners believe that wind in babies can be due to many different reasons :

-Babies whose Mothers have had ANTIBIOTICS around the time of birth and Postnatally often present with digestion problems.
+Babies whose mothers have had ANTIBIOTICS around the time of birth and postnatally often present with digestion problems.
 The first thing to try is probiotics for you and your baby.
-You can buy this from most pharmacy's or Health food stores.

-1)Try to feed your baby in a more upright position 45 degree angle to your body or even greater.
+1)Try to feed your baby in a more relaxed position 45 degree angle to your body or even greater.

-SO lean back while you are feeding your baby and this may help to slow the flow of milk down.
-Many Mothers with a fast flow of milk will only feed from 1 breast each time they feed so that your baby gets the foremilk(volume) and hindmilk(fat).
-It is better to give your baby feeds frequently 2-3 hrly rather than large amounts 3-4hrly until your baby can cope with the flow and the volume and is not crying with wind.
+Evidence says not really but you may have a strong milk ejection reflex which means the milk flows fast.
+Sometimes lean back while you are feeding your baby this may help to slow the flow of milk down for some woman.
+Many Mothers with a fast flow of milk will only feed from one breast each time they feed so that your baby gets the "foremilk" lactose watery milk and "hindmilk" or fatty milk.
+Always offer the other breast because sometimes your baby may be asking that they want this.
+It is better to offer your baby frequently feeds every 2-3 hourly rather than delaying feeds.
+If you delay to 3-4hrly then the baby will get larger amounts from a very full breast of lactose.
+It is best to cue into your baby and try to be baby led until your baby can cope with the flow and the volume and is not crying with wind.

-2) Ensure you have the right size teat so that your baby can feed easily without having to try too hard to get the milk out of the bottle or that the milk is flowing to fast .
-Both these can cause your baby to swallow air whilst feeding.
+2) Ensure you have the right size teat so that your baby can feed easily without having to try too hard to get the milk out of the bottle or that the milk is flowing to fast.
+It is suggested to use a narrow neck teat.

-3) It is better to give feeds frequently 2-3 hrly rather than large amounts 3-4hrly until your baby can cope with the flow of milk and the volume and is not crying with wind.
+3) It is better to give feeds frequently 2-3 hrly when your baby tells you they are hungry rather than large amounts 3-4hrly until your baby can cope with the larger volumes of milk and their gut has matured and is not crying with wind.

-4)Sometimes it is worth investigating TRYING another Formula brand that may be more suitable to your baby, maybe discuss this with a NATUROPATH.
+4)Sometimes it is worth investigating trying another formula brand that may be more suitable to your baby.
+It is best discuss this with a or you GP, or naturopath.

 THE MOTHERS DIET

-If the Mother is breastfeeding, then for some babies what the Mother eats will affect the baby.
-IF the mother has wind then quite often so will her baby.
+If you are breastfeeding some babies react to what the mother eats as the breastmilk will have different flavours.
+There is no evidence to say if the mother has wind then quite often so will her baby.

 Most of the time mothers and babies are in perfect balance with there digestion but sometimes they are not.
 Often breastfeeding research suggests to eat every thing in moderation.
 But when you speak to many Mothers they will often say certain foods would give their baby trapped wind or an upset tummy.

-To settle an upset tummy and a crying baby, try liquid organic chamomile 'Kids Calm'
+To settle an upset tummy and a crying baby, try colicalm.